Wireless power transfer: Elementary overview

-Wireless power transfer is a generic term for a number of different technologies for transmitting energy by means of electromagnetic fields.
+Wireless power transfer is a generic term for technologies for transmitting energy by means of electromagnetic fields.
 The technologies differ in the distance over which they can transfer power efficiently, whether the transmitter must be aimed (directed) at the receiver, and in the type of electromagnetic energy they use: time varying electric fields, magnetic fields, radio waves, microwaves, infrared or visible light waves.

 In general a wireless power system consists of a "transmitter" device connected to a source of power such as a mains power line, which converts the power to a time-varying electromagnetic field, and one or more "receiver" devices which receive the power and convert it back to DC or AC electric current which is used by an electrical load.
 At the transmitter the input power is converted to an oscillating electromagnetic field by some type of "antenna" device.
 The word "antenna" is used loosely here; it may be a coil of wire which generates a magnetic field, a metal plate which generates an electric field, an antenna which radiates radio waves, or a laser which generates light.
 A similar antenna or coupling device at the receiver converts the oscillating fields to an electric current.
 An important parameter that determines the type of waves is the frequency, which determines the wavelength.

 Wireless power uses the same fields and waves as wireless communication devices like radio, another familiar technology that involves electrical energy transmitted without wires by electromagnetic fields, used in cellphones, radio and television broadcasting, and WiFi.
 In radio communication the goal is the transmission of information, so the amount of power reaching the receiver is not so important, as long as it is sufficient that the information can be received intelligibly.
 In wireless communication technologies only tiny amounts of power reach the receiver.
 In contrast, with wireless power transfer the amount of energy received is the important thing, so the efficiency (fraction of transmitted energy that is received) is the more significant parameter.
 For this reason, wireless power technologies are likely to be more limited by distance than wireless communication technologies.

 Wireless power transfer may be used to power up wireless information transmitters or receivers.
 This type of communication is known as wireless powered communication (WPC).
 When the harvested power is used to supply the power of wireless information transmitters, the network is known as Simultaneous Wireless Information and Power Transfer (SWIPT); whereas when it is used to supply the power of wireless information receivers, it is known as a Wireless Powered Communication Network (WPCN).